Alternative Text: Addressing the issues

 The colorful border in a flyer is a visual decoration and doesn’t convey information.
 It can be decorative.

-Depending on the scenario, you might want to describe an image that sets the voice or tone of the content even if it isn’t informative.
+Deciding whether an image is decorative depends on context.
+In some scenarios, you might want to describe an image that sets the voice or tone of the content even if it isn’t informative.
 In other scenarios, describing an image might add extra noise for assistive technology users.

 Consider what the intent of the image is and decide based on the context.